Skip to content

 This is not a system of record.
 It does not just store what happened.
 This is not a workflow tool.
 It does not just move tasks.
 This is not an AI overlay.
 It does not just add intelligence to existing processes.

-It is a new system category — built from the ground up for governed decisions.
+Decision Infrastructure is the category.
+The System of Intelligence is the operating posture that realizes it — built from the ground up for governed decisions.

 Why AI Fails Without It